FAQ - Gradekeeper for iPhone

 Each line of the text file should have an ID (which can be blank) and a student name, separated by a tab.
 For example:

 Each line of the csv file should have an optional ID and a student name in quotes.
 For example:

 Note that the student name is a single item.
 Do not separate the first and last name with a tab.

 How can I create several classes with the same students?

 There are several ways to do this.

 In Gradekeeper for iPhone, you can copy the current open class.
 Tap the Setup tab on the bottom, then tap the Subject button.
 Tap the copy button in the subject window.
 You will be asked for a new filename for the copy of this class.
 The currently open class will be saved and a new class will be created that is a copy of the that class.

 You can also use the text import feature to make classes with the same students.
 Create a text file with a list of your students.
-Copy that text file to your Dropbox or use iTunes file sharing to copy it to your iPhone.
+Copy that text file to your Dropbox.
 Open the text file from the classes view.
 This creates a new class with those students.
 Repeat this process for each additional class you want.